GoTo: Media | Home | Programs

 Kris teaches a variety of sustainability classes upon request, customizable to the needs of your organization.
 Her class 25 Ways to Live More Softly on the Earth in collaboration with MSU-Billings Outreach was very popular.

-Recently, Kris was very excited to present the workshop Music and Nature; An Exploration of the Role of Music in Humankind's Relationship with the Natural World on August 14, 2009 at the Rim Country Land Institute.
-On August 16, 2009 she had the pleasure of giving a lecture on similar topics, called "Nature, Music, Evolution and Cognition" at the Billings Unitarian Universalist Fellowship.
+Kris is also available to teach the workshop Music and Nature; An Exploration of the Role of Music in Humankind's Relationship with the Natural World and give the lecture "Nature, Music, Evolution and Cognition" upon request.

 Kris speaks on a variety of environment-related topics with a special interest in topics that explore the intersection of nature and culture, and how this illuminates our relationship with the natural world.
 Kris can readily prepare a customized talk for your needs.